Archisha-Upadhyaya/adore/README.md

-# Rural Access Platform
+# ADORE Platform

-A comprehensive web platform connecting rural communities with essential products and services.
+A comprehensive web platform motivating youth for positive action in rural communities.
 Built with Next.js, Supabase, and modern web technologies.

 ## 🚀 Features